 a.
 From the left navigation bar, go to Settings > Demandbase-Wide Settings > Tag Deployment.

 b.
 Scroll down to Your Demandbase Tag and Copy the tag snippet code.

 a.
 Log in to GTM and click Add a new tag from the Workspace Overview page.

 c.
-Click the Tag Configuration card and under the Custom tag type list, select Custom HTML.
+Click the Tag Configuration card and select Custom HTML.

 d.
 Paste the Demandbase Tag code snippet into the body of the new tag, then click Save.

 e.
 When prompted, click Save Tag.